10 Years (2011 film): Plot

-As the night continues, Olivia unexpectedly discovers that Garrity has an affinity for hip hop, Cully drunkenly attempts and fails to appropriately apologize to some geeky classmates for being a bully in high school, and Marty and AJ attempt to flirt with Anna, causing tension between the duo.
-Jake and Mary discuss prom, which they were unable to attend due to Mary's father having a heart attack that night.
+As the night continues, Olivia unexpectedly discovers that Garrity has an affinity for hip hop, Cully drunkenly attempts and fails to appropriately apologize to some geeky classmates for bullying them in high school, and Marty and AJ attempt to flirt with Anna, causing tension between the duo.
+Jake and Mary discuss prom, which they couldn't attend as Mary's father had a heart attack that night.

 As the reunion comes to a close, the group departs for a local karaoke bar.
 Reeves flirts with Elise but she turns him down.

-Anna leaves the party early, resulting in Marty and AJ deciding to toilet paper her house.
+As Anna leaves the party early, Marty and AJ decide to toilet paper her house.
 At the bar, Jess takes notice of Jake's behavior around Mary and decides to return to the hotel under the guise of being tired.
 Paul does the same.
 Scott and Suki sing karaoke and Olivia is impressed by Garrity's breakdancing abilities.

-Reeves is pressured by his friends to sing his hit song "Never Had".
-Elise, never having heard the song, realizes it was inspired by her.
+Reeves is pressured by his friends to sing his hit song "Never Had", about the girl he misses.
+The line about bright yellow shoes makes Elise, who had never heard the song, realize it is about her.
 The two share a kiss and spend the remainder of the night together.

 Anna catches Marty and AJ vandalizing her home and becomes upset, revealing that she is now an unhappy single mother with two children.
 Marty reveals that he is not a successful New Yorker, but instead lives in a small apartment and is financially unstable, and AJ reveals that he is getting a divorce.
 The trio bond over their shared life issues.

 As the night comes to a close, Cully becomes embarrassingly drunk and upsets Sam.
 Scott reveals to his friends that he intends on returning to Japan with Suki to continue their adventures together.
 Mary asks Jake for the dance they never had at prom, finally giving them an opportunity to properly end their relationship.
 Mary reveals that she's pregnant, the two agree that they are happy with where their lives have taken them.
 Jake returns to the hotel and finds Jess still awake.
-She reveals that she left to allow Jake to get his closure with Mary.
+She reveals she left so he could get his closure with Mary.

 Jake and Jess soon join their friends at a local diner.
-Jake returns to his car and obtains the engagement ring from the envelope.
+He returns to his car to get the engagement ring from the envelope.

 Cast

 Production

 A short film titled Ten Year was produced in 2011 by Channing Tatum to attract financing for the feature film.

 The film was produced by Marty Bowen, Reid Carolin, Wyck Godfrey and Channing Tatum, and the screenplay was written by Jamie Linden.
-The film was shot in New York, California and New Mexico starting in January 2011.
+Location shooting took place in and around Albuquerque, New Mexico.

 Release

-The film had a red carpet premiere at the Toronto International Film Festival.
+The film had a red carpet premiere at the Toronto International Film Festival on September 12, 2011.
+It would be a year before the film received a limited theatrical release, on September 14, 2012.

+The film was released on home video on December 17, 2012.